 The radon surveyor will:

-- Assess both the interior walls and exterior walls for areas where the radon could be entering the property.
+- Assess both the interior and exterior walls for areas where the radon could be entering the property

 - Assess the loft and basement (if there is one present) to check where a positive pressure unit or pipework could be installed

-- Compile a written radon report detailing what issues were found during the survey and what works need carrying out.
+- Compile a written radon report detailing what works need carrying out

 Once the surveyor has conducted the survey then a report will be sent to the customer.
 The radon report will provide details on which mitigation system is recommended to reduce the radon levels in the property as well as providing a cost for the installation.